SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland/windsor-framework-faqs.md

 metadata:
   robots: index
 ---
-Before sending your shipments to Northern Ireland, Intersoft recommends you to do do the following:
+Before sending your shipments to Northern Ireland, Intersoft recommends you to do the following:

 * [x] Review the full breakdown of the technical requirements and populate the fields outlined in the example script provided in the [Windsor Framework](https://docs.intersoftsapient.net/docs/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland) section.
 * [x] Confirm the mandatory fields with the <Glossary>carrier</Glossary> to ensure compliance.